 - Know the dress code and aim to be more formal than your interviewer(s) will be

-- Leave as much extra time as possible, so you don’t arrive late and flustered
+- Leave as much extra time as possible if you are travelling to the interview, so you don’t arrive late and flustered

 - Turn your mobile phone off before going into your interview